datacarpentry/spreadsheet-ecology-lesson/episodes/02-common-mistakes.md

 ## <a name="field_name"></a> Field name problems
 Choose descriptive field names, but be careful not to include: spaces, numbers, or special characters of any kind.
 Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don’t like field names that are text strings that start with numbers.
 Underscores (`_`) are a good alternative to spaces and consider writing names in camel-case to improve readability.
-Remember that abbreviations that make sense at the moment may not be so obvious in 6 months but don't overdo it with names that are eccessivly long.
+Remember that abbreviations that make sense at the moment may not be so obvious in 6 months, but don't overdo it with names that are excessively long.
 Including the units in the field names avoids confusion and enables others to readily interpret your fields.

 **Examples**